bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/InstallingBareos.rst

 :index:`[TAG=Platform->Debian] <pair: Platform; Debian>` :index:`[TAG=Platform->Ubuntu] <pair: Platform; Ubuntu>`

-Bareos :index:`Version >= 15.2.0 <triple: bareos-15.2.0; requires; jansson>` requires the :ref:`Jansson library <jansson>` package.
+Bareos :sinceVersion:`15.2.0: requires: jansson` requires the :ref:`Jansson library <jansson>` package.
 On Ubuntu is it available in Ubuntu Universe.
 In Debian, is it included in the main repository.

 .. code-block:: sh
    :caption: Bareos installation on Debian / Ubuntu